-When exchange requests and responses are reciprocal, this kind of common exchange model would be helpful.
+When exchange requests and responses are reciprocal, this kind of combination of common exchange model would be helpful to respond with even QHIN-to-QHIN fee structures is helpful.
 As examples, treatment-based uses which benefit patients and provider organizations are clearly established in the 21st Century Cures Act as subject to information blocking penalties.
-Accordingly, all provider organizations will need to enable access presumably through QHINs, to avoid information blocking penalties.
+Accordingly, all provider organizations will need to enable access to avoid information blocking penalties.
 Although the TEF and QHIN participation are voluntary, it would be ideal if active participation in exchange enabled by QHINs established a reasonable basis for assuming conformance to relevant information blocking rules.
 (The TF acknowledges exact details here are speculative, pending final rules on information blocking.)
-These kinds of access benefitting patient and providers and are required of all provider data holders are appropriate for common carrier-requirements combining costbasis fee structures and duty to respond.
+These kinds of access benefitting patient and providers and are required of all provider data holders are appropriate for common requirements combining cost-basis fee structures and duty to respond.

-However at the present time, the market for payment-based uses (including, for example, data retrieval to enable risk adjudication for MA plans) or benefits determination are under rapid development.
+However at the present time, the market for payment-based uses (including, for example, data retrieval to enable risk adjudication for Medicare Advantage plans) or benefits determination are under rapid development.
 As payers differentially benefit from information access for risk adjustment, the market has developed with a payer fee structure.
-Common carrierCost-basis fee structures and a duty to respond to payment-based purposes of use would inevitably either shift cost to providers who are obligated to respond to queries and to establish query infrastructure for treatment uses or reduce the incentive for provider and QHIN participation in the TEF.
-Two-sided markets are common for information exchange in other industries and shifting the side of the market required to bear the cost and obligation of exchange may cause market distortions.
+Cost-basis fee structures and a duty to respond to payment-based purposes of use would inevitably shift cost to providers who are obligated to respond to queries and to establish query infrastructure for treatment uses and/or increase the incentive for Participants and HINs to opt out of participation in the TEF.

-Recommendation: ONC should establish through the TEF the combination of common carrierzero or cost-basis QHIN-QHIN fee requirements with the duty to respond by QHINs, Participants and End Users only on QHIN-intermediated access that is actually required required for all providers and ideally for uses that are reciprocal in nature where both sides of the exchange equally benefit and are equally likely to query and respond.
-Should ONC expand common carrier requirements in other areas, ONC should line up other policy levers (for example, information blocking penalties) to align market value (for example, compliance with information blocking) with the cost borne to enable information exchange services.
-ONC should understand that common carrierzero or cost-basis QHIN-QHIN fee structures combined with duty to respond for permitted purposes will significantly shape market dynamics.
+Recommendation 15: ONC should establish through the TEF the combination of zero or costbasis QHIN-to-QHIN fee requirements with the duty to respond by QHINs, Participants and End Users only on QHIN-intermediated access that is required for all Participants and End Users and for uses that are reciprocal (where both sides of the exchange benefit and participate).
+ONC should understand that zero or cost-basis QHIN-to-QHIN fee structures combined with duty to respond for permitted purposes will significantly shape market dynamics and increase the incentive for organizations to opt out of participation in the TEF.

 The Attributed Costs calculation has the potential to distort pricing and provide a disincentive to create efficient services.
 As an example, if one QHIN invested R&D capital in projects to create more efficient services, the QHIN would not be able to recoup the benefit of that increased efficiency through increased margin, because the Attributed Costs for providing the more efficient service have decreased.
 The counterpart who is highly inefficient, by contrast, benefits from reduced R&D expenses with no penalty for inefficiency.
-The inter-QHIN fee structure should instead be uniform.
+The QHIN-to-QHIN fee structure should instead be uniform.
 The RCE should use mechanisms that provide appropriate incentives to reduce cost structures over time.
-For example, reverse aAuction mechanisms have been used in similar areas to establish market-appropriate fee structures could be used to ensure inter-QHIN fees are reasonable and minimal.
+For example, reverse auction mechanisms have been used in similar areas to establish market-appropriate fee structures.
+The TF noted that